ameseee/kwk-curriculum-site/web-app/lessons/js-extension-refactoring/index.md

 - What is that line doing?
   * We are calling the helper, `appendScholar` and passing it 1 argument, the object of `scholarInfo`.
 - Why is the `appendScholar` function taking an argument?
   * This function is the one that actually appends the information.
-We have to pass it the argument with they info so it has something to append.
+We have to pass it the argument with the scholar info so that it has something to append.
 - Which of these functions should be called in the event listener?
 Why?
   * The event listener should call `getScholarInfo` because that step has to be taken before the `appendScholar` can do its job.

 <div class="try-it">
   <h2>Try It: Refactoring</h2>
   <p>Familiarize yourself with the code in <a href="https://codepen.io/turing-kwk/pen/GLbvdX">this CodePen</a>.
 Then, fork it to your account.
 Write down the steps you are going to take to refactor the <code class="try-it-code">appendNewUser</code> function.
 (Hint - there is more than on way to do this successfully!)</p>
-  <p>Now, implement the code to refactor the <code class="try-it-code">addNewUser</code> function.
-Make sure the app is still working as expected.</p>
 </div>